hekaplex/2022_03_DSI_WD/drew.minkin@divergence.one/sql/Adventureworks Exercises/Questions.md

 ### Easy SQL Questions

-1. How many items with UnitPrice more than $1000 have been sold?
+1. How many items with ListPrice more than $1000 have been sold?

 1. Give the Store Name of those customers with Total orders over $100000.
 Include the subtotal plus tax plus freight.